Funched/Modbus-TCP-Traffic-Inspecting-via-OpenPLC-and-Wireshark/README.md

 # Modbus/TCP-Sniff

-Modbus/TCP sniffing Lab via Factory IO and OpenPLC
-I have created a Lab environment for sniff and analyze Modbus/TCP traffic in this repo.
+I have created a Lab environment for sniff and analyze Modbus/TCP traffic in this repo via Factory IO and OpenPLC.

 For this: